ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 level
   Each expression exists at a level.
 The level is increased by 1 when inside a quote and decreased by 1 inside a splice.
-Therefore the level of an expression can be calcated as the number of quotes surrounding an expression subtract the number of splices.
+Therefore the level of an expression can be calculated as the number of quotes surrounding an expression subtract the number of splices.

 top-level splice